lgbouma/cdips_followup/README.md

 # `cdips_followup`

-we have planet candidates. let's turn them into planets.
+Given planet candidates, turn them into planets.

+Related development also happens in the `/cdips/` repo.

+This repo is for:

-nb. most development happens in `/cdips/` repo. (including e.g., visualization tool development). this repo is just for individual analyses of objects of interest.
+* analyses of individual objects of interest.
+* ephemeris tracking, via `ephemerides.csv`
+* candidate tracking, via `candidates.csv`
+* LCOGT followup requests

 __install__